filip-tichanek/infliximab_nAb/README.md

 ---------------------------------------------------------------------------------------------------

-This is a statistical report of the study titled ***Pretransplant natural antibody levels identify a subset of deceased donor kidney transplant recipients that benefit from infliximab induction*** currently *under review* in the [*American Journal of Transplantation*](https://www.amjtransplant.org/).
+This is a statistical report of the study titled ***Pretransplant natural antibody levels identify a subset of deceased donor kidney transplant recipients that benefit from infliximab induction*** accepted in the [*American Journal of Transplantation*](https://www.amjtransplant.org/).

 When using this code or data, cite the original publication: